 Both patients and medical professionals need healthcare apps and services.
 For instance, doctors will be able to use wearable data sent by patients to monitor their physical conditions and adjust treatment, if required.
 There are also a number of digital solutions for physicians and medical institutions that allow them to process and analyze patient data and images (CT and MRI images), maintain patient records, remotely control medical devices, write prescriptions for medicines, and do other things.

-How to choose a programming language for developing healthcare applications?
+How to choose healthcare programming languages?

 In fact, there is no universal language for creating medical apps.
 Your choice should depend on your project, the type of your product (mobile or desktop application), its features, design, platform (iOS, Android, Windows, etc.), your development team, and budget.
 If you want your application to be cross-platform (i.e. it could be used both on a smartphone and on a PC), it has to be native.
 Accordingly, you choose a programming language for each platform: Java or Kotlin for Android, Objective-C or Swift for iOS, R or Python for healthcare solutions based on AI and machine learning, and so on.